 Refer to the center-to-center measurements in Chapter Two when installing each of the EHU's and mounting plates to the boom.
-The EHU should already be wired before placing it on the aluminum mounting plate.
+The EHU should already be wired before placing it on the EHU mounting plate.
+The director 2 mounting plate is mounted backwards of the other three EHU mounting plates.

-Position the aluminum mounting plate (PN 10-1015-11) and align the 1-3/4" aluminum saddle halves (PN 10-1601-03) as shown in figure 6.02.
+Position the aluminum mounting plate (PN 70-2030-11) and align the 1-3/4" aluminum saddle halves (PN 10-1601-03) as shown in figure 6.02.
 Insert the 5/16" x 3-1/2" hex head bolts (PN 60-0065) and thread on the 5/16" Nylock nuts (PN 60-0046).
 Insert a set screw on the exposed side of the aluminum saddle.
 Tighten, but allow the mounting plate to be loose enough for adjusting the center-to-center measurement.
 Be sure to use anti-seize on all stainless steel fasteners.
 Figure 6.03 shows the mounting plate attached to the boom.